1r0n3d3v3l0per/scribeflow-mce/README.md

 - TinyMCE 5.0 or later
 - TinyMCE 6.0 or later

-## Installation
+## Installation for DeepL

 To use the TinyMCE Toolbar Plugin with TinyMCE 4, 5, or 6, follow these steps:

-1. Download the plugin package from the "Release" section of this GitHub repository.
+1. Download the DeepL plugin package from the "Release" section of the GitHub repository.

 2. Copy the plugin file into your project folder, in the appropriate path for your environment.